CatFisch/SFL_in_SLA/README.md

 ## Annotated_excel-files
 Excel files that contain argumentative essays that were automatically and manually annotated in the scope of my master theses.
-The original files can be accessed here: https://www.linguistik.hu-berlin.de/en/institut-en/professuren-en/korpuslinguistik/research/falko/access (see also Reznicek, Marc, Anke Lüdeling, Cedric Krummes, Franziska Schwantuschke, Maik Walter, Karin Schmidt, Hagen Hirschmann, and Torsten Andreas (2012).
+The original files can be accessed here: https://www.linguistik.hu-berlin.de/en/institut-en/professuren-en/korpuslinguistik/research/falko/access (see also Reznicek, Marc, Anke Lüdeling, Cedric Krummes, Franziska Schwantuschke, Maik Walter, Karin Schmidt, Hagen Hirschmann and Torsten Andreas (2012).
 Das Falko-Handbuch.
 Korpusaufbau und Annotationen.
 Version 2.01)

 ## Converted_ANNIS_files
 Contains the above mentioned excel files converted into a format readable for the search- and visualization tool ANNIS accessible here: https://korpling.german.hu-berlin.de/falko-suche/